 Plymouth Church supports these groups in an on-going manner throughout the year and in many ways.

-Our yearly donation selected and designated for FRB is to develop educational training programs in communities around the world.
-The goal is to enable indigenous populations to become self-sufficient and self-sustaining, encompassing agricultural self-sufficiency as well as the ability to improve the overall quality of life in their communities.
-Uganda Tseo (3 years) and Dominican Republic Bateyes (2 years) are our most recent designees of FRB assistance.
+Our yearly donation is designated for FRB to develop educational and training programs in communities around the world that we have selected.
+The goal is to enable the indigenous populations to become self-sufficient and self-sustaining.
+Uganda Tseo (4years), and Dominican Republic Bateyes (3 years), are our most recent designees.

 FRB Task Force Members: Gale Cunningham, Laura Rudolph, Carol Patterson, Rick and Peg Schilb.